- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 - View Laura’s PSL.
 It looks something like this:

 Laura’s permission set license assignment is fine.
-But Laura isn’t an admin, so she has limited access to Analytics.
+But Laura isn’t an admin, so she has limited access to Einstein Analytics.
 The permission set associated with her PSL reflects her limited access.
 Let’s take a look.

 - Scroll up Laura’s user page to the Permission Set Assignments section.